Hype000798/cachyos-sway-dotfiles/README.md

 *   Integrate additional useful utilities and their configurations.
 *   Automate post-install configurations where possible.
 *   Expand theming options.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions, please open an issue or pull request on the GitHub repository.

-## Testing

-While dotfiles don't have traditional unit tests, you can "test" changes by:

-1.  **Reloading Sway:** After modifying `~/.config/sway/config`, press `Mod + Shift + c` to apply changes.
-2.  **Restarting Waybar:** If you change Waybar config, kill the existing Waybar process and launch it again from a terminal.
-3.  **Checking application behavior:** Verify that Fuzzel, Hyprlock, Wezterm, and other applications behave as expected after configuration changes.

 ## License